Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: Statement of some results

-is greater than $1-e^{-y}$, with $ m_{\varepsilon^{\prime}} = m \left( V \leq V_{\min} + \varepsilon ^{\prime} \right)$, and the same constants $(r_1^{\star},r_2^{\star})$ as the one stated in Theorem \ref{theo-statement-unif} (with $M=e^{\Delta}$). \end{theorem} It is instructive to compare the estimates in the above theorem with the performance analysis of the traditional simulated annealing model ({\em abbreviate SA}).
+It is instructive to compare the estimates in the above theorem with the performance analysis of the traditional simulated annealing model (\textit{abbreviate SA}).
 Firstly, most of the literature on SA models is concerned with the weak convergence of the law of the random states of the algorithm.
 When the initial temperature of the scheme is greater than some critical value, using a logarithmic cooling schedule, it is well known that the probability for the random state to be in the global extrema levels tends to $1$, as the time parameter tends to $\infty$.
-The cooling schedule presented in Theorem \ref{theo-statement-optim} is again a logarithmic one.
-In contrast to the SA model, Theorem \ref{theo-statement-optim} allows to quantify the performance analysis of the ISA model in terms of uniform concentration inequalities, that doesn't depend on a critical parameter.\\ \\ In practice, choosing the sequence of increments $\Delta_n = (\beta_n - \beta_{n-1})$ in advance can cause computational problems.
-To solve this problem, adaptive strategies, where increment $\Delta_n$ depends on the current set of particles $\zeta_{n-1}$, are of common use in the engineering community (see for instance~\cite{Jasra,Schafer}, \cite{Clapp,Deutscher,Minvielle}).
+The cooling schedule presented in Theorem~\ref {theo-statement-optim} is again a logarithmic one.
+In contrast to the SA model (see, e.g., Theorem~1 in \cite{hajek}, and Theorem~4.3.16 in \cite{Bartoli}), Theorem~\ref{theo-statement-optim} allows to quantify the performance analysis of the ISA model in terms of uniform concentration inequalities that does not depend on a critical parameter.

+In practice, choosing the sequence of increments $\Delta_n = (\beta_n - \beta_{n-1})$ in advance can cause computational problems.
+To solve this problem, adaptive strategies, where increment $\Delta_n$ depends on the current set of particles $\zeta_{n-1}$, are of common use in the engineering community (see, e.g., \cite{Jasra,Schafer,Clapp,Deutscher,Minvielle}).
 In this context, we propose to study the case where the increment $\Delta_n^N$ is chosen so that

-where $\varepsilon >0$ is a given constant (see Section \ref{description-algo-adapt} for a detailed description of the algorithm).
+where $\varepsilon>0$ is a given constant (see Section~\ref{description-algo-adapt} for a detailed description of the algorithm).
 Computationally speaking, $\varepsilon$ is the expectation of the proportion of particles which are not concerned with the recycling mechanism in the selection step.
-We interpret this particle process as a perturbation of a theoretical FK sequence $\eta_n$ associated with a theoretical temperature schedule $\beta_n$.
-Our main result is the following $L^p$-mean error estimate.
+We interpret this particle process as a perturbation of a theoretical FK sequence $\eta_n$ associated with a theoretical temperature schedule~$\beta_n$.
+As we mentioned in the abstract and the \hyperref[sec1]{Introduction}, the theoretical analysis of this class of adaptive particle model is much more involved as the potential functions and the mutations transitions now depend on the evolution of the particle populations.
+We consider a simplified adaptive model associated with the limiting reference Markov transitions.
+A precise description of these adaptive particle algorithms, and their reduced simplified versions are provided in Sections \ref{FK-representation-adapt}, \ref {description-algo-adapt} and~\ref{sec43}.